HKUST-KnowComp/LMPNN/README.md

 # Logical Message Passing Networks with One-hop Inference on Atomic Formula

-Implementation for ICLR 2023 paper, Logical Message Passing Networks with One-hop Inference on Atomic Formula, see the [arXiv version](https://arxiv.org/abs/2301.08859) and the [OpenReview version](https://openreview.net/forum?id=SoyOsp7i_l).
+Implementation for ICLR 2023 paper:
+> Logical Message Passing Networks with One-hop Inference on Atomic Formula

+see the [arXiv version](https://arxiv.org/abs/2301.08859) and the [OpenReview version](https://openreview.net/forum?id=SoyOsp7i_l).

-In this documentation, we detail how to reproduce the results in the paper which is based on existing checkpoints released by other researchers.
+In this documentation, we detail how to reproduce the results in the paper based on existing checkpoints released by other researchers.
-We also introduce several ways to train KGE checkpoints with released repository, which can be backbones for LMPNN.

 ## Requirement of this repository
 - pytorch